Benjamin-Paul/ghostC2/tmp/README.md

 In patricular, those payloads are created by the ``winplant``, ``linplant`` and ``exeplant`` methods of the ``Attacker`` class (implemented in the ``attacker.py`` module located [here](/src/modules/attacker.py)).
 The temporary scripts are used at runtime to be dispatched on targets machines.

 <h2>Cleaning</h2>

-To erase all temporary files at once, juste run the powershell script [/src/scripts/clean_tmp.ps1](/src/scripts/clean_tmp.ps1)
+To erase all temporary files at once, run the powershell script [clean_tmp.ps1](/src/scripts/clean_tmp.ps1)